SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Immune Responses to Tumors Voelkel-Johnson.md

 - growth of tumor in size + metastasis

 tumor - think of the microenvironment and an organ
-- cancer stem cells - few f these, very crucial for tumor regrowth even if all cancer cells are murked
+- cancer stem cells - few of these, very crucial for tumor regrowth even if all cancer cells are murked
 - cancer associated fibroblasts - crosstalk between fibroblasts + cancer cells
 - immune inflammatory cells - promote the tumor
 - endothelial cells